Skip to content

 product = cache_get("product:42")

-# Returns the cached value, or None if not found or expired
+# Returns the cached value, or None if missing or expired

 if product is None: